etomzak/projectile/Tutorials/Player_Tweak.md

 Fred is defined in the `fred.py` file in the `Characters` directory.
 Open `fred.py` with your text editor of choice.
 If you have worked with Python before, it's probably easiest to use whatever editor you used then.
-Otherwise, Notepad on Windows, TextEdit on MacOS, or gEdit on Linux will work.
+Otherwise, Notepad on Windows, TextEdit on MacOS, or gedit on Linux will work.

 In Python, every line that starts with a `#` is a comment and can be ignored.